 Other trends in commercial agriculture during the 1990s include consumerism, internationalization, environmentalism, policy change, and high technology.
 Historically, farmer’s main objective was to keep up with the food demand generated by a growing population.
 However, over time, the population not only requires that basic energy requirements are met, but it is demanding better access to a wider variety of nutritious foods.
 Today’s consumers are very concerned about the nutritional characteristics of the food as well as the safety of the food.
 With the increasing number of both men and women in the labor force, there is an emphasis on developing new products that not only meet the nutritional and the safety requirements but also increase the ease and speed of preparation.

-Because of the size of the world market, internationalization is one of the fundamental forces affecting the well-being of U.S. farmers.
+Because of the size of the world market, internationalization is 1 of the fundamental forces affecting the well-being of U.S. farmers.
 In the international market many of the crops are characterized by: 1) marketing value-added products; 2) developing more alternative crops and more specialty crops; and 3) finding new ways to deliver those to foreign consumers in the form in which they want to buy.
 We live in a global market and a global society.
 This creates tremendous opportunities for the U.S. farmer us to draw upon genetic material and new crops from other countries.

 The third major trend of the 1990s is increasing concern for the environment.
 One of the goals is to provide modern agriculture with the best available, most environmentally friendly irrigation, prevention of soil erosion, and pest control.